 Each class teacher is responsible for the mathematics in their class in consultation with and with guidance from the mathematics subject leader.
 Each class has a daily lesson of between 45 and 60 minutes for mathematics, with opportunities to apply their mathematical skills in other curriculum subjects.
 (Teachers of the EYFS ensure the children learn through a mixture of adult led activities and child initiated activities both inside and outside of the classroom).
-Each lesson may differ slightly, however they generally consist of the following: a short mental starter, which may involve mental strategies or revision of previous work; teacher guided input; an independent/supported activity, where the children apply what they have learnt during the teacher input; a summary of the learning or application of the knowledge to a problem at the end of the lesson.
+Each lesson may differ slightly, however they generally consist of the following: children completing a 'Flashback' for their year group in their 'Flashback' book, which revises previous work; teacher guided input; an independent/supported activity, where the children apply what they have learnt during the teacher input; a summary of the learning or application of the knowledge to a problem at the end of the lesson.